 The Pitbull is one of the most misunderstood breeds of dog out there.
 While these dogs are by their natures sweet and loyal, they have an awful reputation and are often on the banned breeds list.
 If you’re interested in these noble creatures, though, you will quickly find that they not only make great pets but that there are many great Pitbull crossbreeds out there just looking for a new home.
 Let’s find out if one of these pitbull mixes is the best dog breed for you.

 List of Loveable Pit Bull Mix

 Part American Pitbull Terrier and part Chow Chow, these dogs tend to range wildly in both appearance and size.
-They are long-lived big dogs, though, with a lifespan of up to fifteen years.
+They are long-lived extra-large dogs, though, with a lifespan of up to fifteen years.
 They do, however, often tend to have a great deal of variation in personality, as the mixture between a Pit’s loving nature and a Chow Chow’s more suspicious personality can lead to many different types of dogs.

 A mix between the American Pitbull Terrier and the English Springer Spaniel, the Springer Pit tends to be a strong dog with a ton of energy.
 These dogs have all the playful nature of a Springer and all of the distinctive physical qualities of a Pit, but they really shine when they’re around people.
 Smart and easily trained, these are dogs who love people and actually need humans around so they don’t get too anxious.